 However, the market cannot continually drive release liners to be thinner.
 If they get too thin, then they will simply not work.
 Paper-based release liners have certainly proved their worth over the years and are not going to be replaced overnight.
 They remain critically important and indispensable in certain key areas, such as pressure sensitive label areas.

-Earlier this year we attended the 2018 AWA seminar in Bangkok which has taught us several things.
-Firstly, that APAC is a critically important economic zone in incredibly strong industries.
-It has also taught us that release liners are changing to meet a multitude of needs, and whilst the traditional paper and silicone release liner is not going anywhere, and as environmental concerns become more and more significant, particularly in China, the synthetic plastic release liner is an emerging force and may play a much more significant role in the future.
+One critically important economic zone is APAC, in this region and others release liners are changing to meet a multitude of needs.
+Whilst the traditional paper release liners are changing to meet a multitude of needs, and whilst the traditional paper and silicone release liner is not going anywhere, and as environmental concerns become more and more significant, particularly in China, the synthetic plastic release liner is an emerging force and may play a much more significant role in the future.

 The new Hitachi LAB-X5000 energy dispersive X-ray fluorescence (EDXRF) analyser makes silicone coat weight analysis easy.
 This rugged, compact analyser is designed to provide reliable and reproducible results in laboratories or in production environments.
 Built-in atmospheric compensation allows analysis without the need for helium gas, minimizing the cost per analysis.
 The analytical method parameters have been optimised by applications engineers offering rapid and simple analysis on glassine, and clay-coated papers.

 The new Lab-X5000 can be included as part of your quality assurance programme to ensure 24/7 product conformance to specification with minimal production costs.
 We do a range of applications and specialise in release liner XRF measurement.Find out more